The Cotswold Way

 WHERE IS THE PATH?
-The trail runs along the western edge of the Cotswold Area of Outstanding Natural Beauty, following the Cotswold Edge – the western escarpment of the Cotswold Hills.
-On the way it visits three counties – Gloucestershire, Worcestershire (briefly) and Somerset.
+The trail runs along the western edge of the Cotswold Area of Outstanding Natural Beauty.
+It actually follows a geological feature known as the Cotswold Edge – the western escarpment of the Cotswold Hills.
+On the way it visits three counties: Gloucestershire, Worcestershire (briefly) and Somerset.

 HOW LONG IS THE COTSWOLD WAY?
 102-105 miles